temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 There are two ways to start a Workflow, via the Temporal CLI or Temporal SDK.
 In this tutorial we will use the SDK to start the Workflow which is how most Workflows are started in live environments.
 Additionally, the call to the Temporal server can be made [synchronously or asynchronously](https://docs.temporal.io/java/workflows).
 Here we do it synchronously, so you will see the caller wait for the result of the Workflow.

-Create InitiateHelloWorld.java and use the SDK to define the start of the Workflow:
+Create `InitiateHelloWorld.java` and use the SDK to define the start of the Workflow:

 <!--SNIPSTART hello-world-project-template-java-workflow-initiator-->
 <!--SNIPEND-->

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/check.png) Test the app

 Let's add a simple unit test to our application to make sure things are working as expected.
 Test code lives in `src/test/java/helloworldapp`.
 If you don't see the `helloworldapp` directory, go ahead and create it yourself.
 Gradle might have generated a default AppTest.java in that location.
 If AppTest.java is there, remove that file.

-Create a new class HelloWorldWorkflowTest.java that contains the following code:
+Create a new class called `HelloWorldWorkflowTest.java` that contains the following code:

 <!--SNIPSTART hello-world-project-template-java-workflow-test-->
 <!--SNIPEND-->

+Now run the test:

 **Terminal**